Genes to Cognition (G2C) Online

 www.g2conline.org

 In 2005, we began development of Genes to Cognition (G2C) Online, a site on current research on the molecular basis of human thinking and disorders of thinking.
-The project is revolutionary because it was built in parallel with a major international research program—its namesake G2C at the Wellcome Trust Sanger Institute—and because it will employ a nonlinear, network structure designed to provide a user-driven learning experience.
+The project is revolutionary because it was built in parallel with a major international research program—its namesake G2C at the Wellcome Trust Sanger Institute—and because it employs a nonlinear, network structure designed to provide a user-driven learning experience.

 Genes to Cognition (G2C) Online examines thinking and disorders of thinking across six levels of analysis: Genes, Biochemicals, Cells, Brain, Cognition (Behavior), and Environment.
 If site visitors are interested in autism, they will be able to view the disorder through a number of lenses that represent a continuum of approaches to science.
 So, autism is seen not only as a disorder of behavior, but a disorder of the brain, of neural circuits that make up the brain, of cells that make up these circuits, of proteins that signal within these cells, and, finally, of genes that encode these proteins.

-G2C Online was produced by the Dolan DNA Learning Center of Cold Spring Harbor Laboratory.
+G2C Online was produced by the DNA Learning Center of Cold Spring Harbor Laboratory.
 The project was supported by the Dana Foundation and the William and Flora Hewlett Foundation.